Tips for Visiting

 The Museum reserves the right, at its sole discretion, to withhold and/or withdraw permission to photograph on its premises or to reproduce photographs of objects in its collection.

 Sketching in pencil, colored pencil, and charcoal pencil is encouraged.
 However, the use of ballpoint pens, crayons, pastel, charcoal, and wet media is not permitted.
+Drawing boards are allowed up to the standard size of 23 x 26 inches.
 While sketching, please be mindful of other visitors in the galleries.

 Food & Drinks